 - The Server Agent: It essentially acts as a venture scheduler and may be brought on via way of means of any event or in step with the request.

 - The SQL Server Browser: The Server Browser accepts drawing near queries and connects them with the perfect SQL Server instance.
-The

 - Cloud Database Support: SQL Server may be effortlessly incorporated with Azure SQL or Microsoft Cloud with integrated security.
-Cloud Database help makes SQL Server pretty to be had and lets in for instant failover with minimal uptime.

 How to Connect QuickBooks to SQL Server?